EpicPilgrim/FixPDFMakerAddin/README.md

 8. Assign to a test group.
 This must be a group of Devices, not Users.
 When you're happy it works, come back to the script and "Add all devices" instead.
 Click Next.
 9. Click Add

 You may now monitor deployment.
-For some reason, it shows as Failed for me, even though the script does what it needs to successfully.
-I have not looked further into this.
+It should end with Success.
+Normally the Intune Management Extension runs hourly to pick up new scripts.
+If you have any issues and need to modify the script, I found the instructions at this URL for forcing re-execution handy: https://pariswells.com/blog/intune/how-to-diagnose-issues-with-powershell-scripts-running-in-intune